photoprism/photoprism-docs/docs/getting-started/troubleshooting/logs.md

     A console is available in all modern browsers and can be activated via keyboard shortcuts or the browser menu.

     User interface issues can be caused by a bug or because [your browser is incompatible](browsers.md#try-another-browser):
-    Uncommon browsers, as well as nightly, test, and unofficial browser versions, may [not support certain features](https://caniuse.com/) and standards.
+    Some [features may not be supported](https://caniuse.com/) by non-standard browsers, as well as nightly, test, and unofficial versions.

     !!! tldr ""
         In case you don't see any log messages, try reloading the page, as the problem may occur while the page is loading.